Careers and opportunities

-From extra-curricular societies, like the Oral History team, student media and the Philosophy Society, to taking a work placement or study abroad year, there is lots to get involved with no matter what your interests.
+From extra-curricular societies, like the Oral History team and student media, to taking a work placement or study abroad year, there is lots to get involved with no matter what your interests.

 Our degrees allow you to undertake a Study Abroad year in one of our partner universities across the world, enabling you to explore, and understand the global application of your chosen area of study.
 Students can study for one year, or a semester, in Europe, Asia, Australia or the United States of America.